joshpeng/Data-Science-On-WSL/README.md

    ```shell
    echo "export DISPLAY=localhost:0.0" >> ~/.bashrc
    ```
-   This is enough to launch X applications to our X client, but many applications will still perform poorly or crash.
+   This is enough to launch X applications to our X server, but many applications will still perform poorly or crash.
 This happens because Windows 10 Build 14393 does not fully support Unix sockets yet.
 Later Insider Builds are said to have this fixed already as well.
 3. Type the following to change dbus into using TCP instead of Unix sockets:

    ```shell